-"The offenders are 3" parties responsible for their behavior should where appropriate, make fair restitution to victims their families or dependents such restitution should include the return of property or payment for the horn of lost caused reimbursement of expenses incurred as a result of victimization, the provision of services and restoration of rights."
+"The offenders or third parties responsible for their behavior should where appropriate, make fair restitution to victims, their families or dependents.
+Such restitution should include the return of property or payment for the harm or loss suffered, reimbursement of expenses incurred as a result of victimization, the provision of services and restoration of rights."
 The government should review the practices, resolutions and laws to consider restitution as an available sentencing option in criminal cases in addition to other criminal sanctions.